-Firing up the tool for the first time you're greeted with a dynamic dashboard filled with fancy bar graphs, provocative trend lines, tasty pie charts, and loads of user metrics.
-It's all so much to take in but you feel good.
-You rest assured that you'll finally have the business intelligence you need to help your organization make better decisions.
+As you fire up the tool for the first time you're greeted with a dynamic dashboard filled with beautiful bar graphs, provocative trend lines, tasty pie charts, and loads of user metrics—all the things you'd expect from a cutting-edge digital analytics service.
+It's a little overwhelming but you're optimistic.
+Perhaps—finally—you have the digital intelligence you need to help your organization make better decisions.

 A little over ten years ago, security expert Bruce Schneier wrote Beyond Fear and coined the phrase "security theater."
 Security theater is when an organization engages in behaviors that signal security even if those activities don't provide any additional, real security, at all.

 The most commonly cited examples of security theater in recent years tend to involve the TSA—that is, airport security—but if you've ever noticed the blinking red light in your locked car you've witnessed a bit of security theater.